pytincture/pytincture/README.md

 # Code to create and manage your GUI components
 \`\`\`

-## Documentation
-For detailed documentation and advanced usage, please refer to [pyTincture Documentation](#).

-## Contributing
-Contributions to `pyTincture` are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## License
 `pyTincture` is licensed under the GPL 2.0 License.